-IMPORTANT NOTICE: The electrical wiring of this spa must meet the requirements of the National Electrical Code/ USA (NEC) and any applicable state or local codes.
+IMPORTANT NOTICE: The electrical wiring of this spa must meet the requirements of the National Electrical Code (NEC) and any applicable state or local codes.
 The electrical circuit must be installed by a qualified electrician and approved by a local building/electrical inspection authority.

-- 1. Convertible 120/240V Denali/Tacoma Models Only: - DANGER: TO DECREASE THE RISK OF SHOCK, PRODUCT DAMAGE OR ELECTRICAL FIRE.
-120V "Plug-in" Operation: This spa must operate on the supplied 10 feet (3m) 120V GFCI cord at its original length or must be hard-wired for longer runs.
-NEVER USE AN EXTENSION CORD FOR ANY REASON! - Convertible 120/240V Heater Operation: The included 120V GFCI cord must be discarded for 240V heater operation.
+- 1. Convertible 120/240V Powered Dover Models Only: - DANGER: TO DECREASE THE RISK OF SHOCK, PRODUCT DAMAGE OR ELECTRICAL FIRE.
+120V "Plug-in" Operation: This spa must operate on the supplied 10 foot (3m) 120V GFCI cord at its original length or must be hard-wired for longer runs.
+NEVER USE AN EXTENSION CORD FOR ANY REASON! - Convertible 120/240V Heater Operation: the included 120V GFCI cord must be discarded for 240V heater operation.
 This spa must be hard-wired.
-Supplying power to either configuration above which is not in accordance with these instructions will void both the independent testing agency listing and the manufacturer's warranty. - Dedicated 240V Burlington, Hartford and Hawthorne Models: This spa must be permanently connected (hard-wired) to the power supply.
-No plug-in connections or extension cords are to be used in conjunction with the operation of this spa.
-Supplying power to the spa which is not in accordance with these instructions will void both the independent testing agency listing and the manufacturer's warranty. - 3.
-The power supplied to this spa must be a dedicated circuit with no other appliances or lights sharing the power provided by the circuit. - 4.
+Supplying power to either configuration above which is not in accordance with these instructions will void both the independent testing agency listing and the manufacturer's warranty.

+- Dedicated 240V Power Camden/Certa/Chelsee/Hamilton Models: These spas must be permanently connected (hard-wired) to the power supply.
+No plug-in connections or extension cords are to be used in conjunction with the operation of these spas.
+Supplying power to these spas which is not in accordance with these instructions will void both the independent testing agency listing and the manufacturer's warranty. - The power supplied to this spa must be a dedicated circuit with no other appliances or lights sharing the power provided by the circuit. - 4.
 To determine the current, voltage and wire size required, refer to Section 5.0 "Power Requirements" (pages 12-14). - Wire size must be appropriate per NEC and/or local codes. - We recommend type THHN wire. - All wiring must be copper to ensure proper connections.
-Do not use aluminum wire. - When using wire larger than #6 (10 mm2), add a junction box near the spa and reduce to short lengths of #8 (8.4 mm2) wire to connect to the spa.

-- 5. The electrical supply for this product must include a suitably rated switch or circuit breaker to open all ungrounded supply conductors to comply with Section 422-20 of the National Electrical Code/USA, ANSI/NFPA 70.
-The disconnecting means must be readily accessible to the spa's occupant but installed at least 5 feet (1.5m) from spa water. - 6.
-The electrical circuit supplied for the spa must include a suitable ground fault circuit interrupter (GFCI) as required by NEC Article 680-42. - To gain access to the spa's power terminal block, remove the screws securing the cabinet panel on the side of the spa under the control panel.
-Then remove the four control box door screws and door (Figures A-B, pages 16-17). - 8.
-Select the power supply inlet you want to use (Figure A).
+Do not use aluminum wire. - When using wire larger than #6 (10 mm2), add a junction box near the spa and reduce to short lengths of #8 (8.4 mm2) wire to connect to the spa. - 5.
+The electrical supply for this product must include a suitably rated switch or circuit breaker to open all ungrounded supply conductors to comply with Section 422-20 of the National Electrical Code, ANSI/NFPA 70.
+The disconnecting means must be readily accessible and visible to the hot tub's occupant but installed at least 5 feet (1.5m) from the hot tub. - 6.
+The electrical circuit supplied for the spa must include a suitable ground fault circuit interrupter (GFCI) as required by NEC Article 680-42. - To gain access to the spa's power terminal block, remove the screws securing the cabinet panel on the side of the spa under the controls.
+Then remove the four control box door screws and door (Figures A-B). - 8.
+Select the power supply inlet you want to use (Figure A, page 16).
 Feed power cable to control box, then install it through the large opening provided in the bottom side of the box. - Connect wires, color to color, on terminal blocks TB1 and TB3 (Figures C-F, page 17).
 TIGHTEN SECURELY!
 All wires must be hooked up securely or damage could result. - 10.
 Install control box door and screws and reinstall the cabinet side panels.